-Nevada Outdoor Education and Recreation Grant Program Purpose To provide high-quality outdoor education and recreation opportunities for Nevada students facing barriers to outdoor access.
-Who may apply?
-Public agencies, private nonprofit organizations, schools, and other community-based entities that provide outdoor education and recreation programs for Nevada students.
-Tier I - Microgrants Tier II What are the grant limits?
-Proposals up to \$5,000 \$ 5,001 to 50,000 How much match is required?
-None required but recommended None required but recommended How is my application evaluated?
-Technical Advisory Committee and/or NDOR Staff review and score the written application.
-Technical Advisory Committee (TAC) reviews and scores applications based on written application materials and inperson (or virtual) presentations.
+Novada Outdoor Education and Pocro ation Grant Program Nevada Outdoor Education and Recreation Grant Program Purpose To provide high-quality outdoor education and recreation opportunities for Nevada students facing barriers to outdoor access.
+Who may apply? ?
+Public agencies, private nonprofit organizations, tribal governments, schools, and other community-based entities that provide outdoor education and recreation programs for Nevada stu • Tier I - Microgrants Tier II What are the grant limits?
+Proposals up to \$7,500 \$ 7,501 to 50,000 How much match is required?
+None required but recommended None required but recommended How is my application Technical Advisory Committee and/or NDOR Staff review and score the Technical Advisory Committee (TAC) reviews and scores applications based evaluated? written application. on written application materials and presentations.
 When are applications due?
-October 6, 2023 October 6, 2023 When are projects selected?
-December 2023 December 2023
+October 4, 2024 October 4, 2024 When are projects selected?
+December 2024 December 2024